Do You Need a Bike Computer? Benefits & Disadvantages Explained

 *NOTE: Cycling speedometers can also measure basic metrics.
 However, they are incompatible with additional sensors and, therefore, can’t record advanced metrics.
 This is the main difference between speedometers and bike computers.

-Remember, you will have to pair additional sensors like a power meter or HR monitor to a bike computer.
+Remember, you will need to pair additional sensors, such as a power meter or HR monitor, with a bike computer.
 Otherwise, it won’t have a data source and display the data.
+Then, you will learn, for example, your average power, watts per kg, average HR, maximum HR, and more.

+Additionally, bike computers can automatically sync your rides to popular cycling apps like Strava.
 This synchronization is convenient, and you will get a helpful overview of your rides based on the app.

 2. They Help You Train More Effectively

 A bike computer can help you push yourself to the next level.
-Especially if you pair it with a power meter and HR monitor, you will get the data necessary for effective training.
+Pairing it with a power meter and HR monitor will provide the data necessary for effective training.
+Once you know yourself and your training zones, you’ll know when to go hard and when to relax.

 Garmin Edge 1040 on a bike with the Real-Time stamina feature turned on